Wave of cider makers are branching out from the juicy, sweet stuff in grocery stores

 Apple Cider can taste different, depending on the fruit used to make it.
 Now, some cider makers are seeking out wild apples to make the beverage.

-Apple cider makers have begun their annual harvest across the U.S. And if you like the hard stuff, you'll be happy to know that hard cider has come back around now that a number of craft operations have popped up.
-Some are turning to foraged apples for their next batch.
+Cider makers have begun their annual apple harvest across the U.S. And if you like the hard stuff, you'll be happy to hear there's a hard cider renaissance, and a number of craft cideries are turning to foraged apples.
 Ben Paviour with member station VPM tells us more about it.

 KIRK BILLINGSLEY: All these little trees in here are apple trees.
 These are younger.